Jordan-Betcher/JordanJavaHelperLibrary/README.md

 # JordanJavaHelperLibrary
-A Helper Library for coding in java
+A Helper Library for coding in java.
+Currently contains an Event/Listener library with examples.